-A rare haven of peace in the centre of a vibrant city, the restored Central Police Station compound will be a new kind of cultural hub accessible to everyone.
+A rare haven of peace in the centre of a vibrant city, the restored Central Police Station compound is a new kind of cultural hub accessible to everyone.

-Its 16 heritage buildings, two new buildings and outdoor spaces offer multi-purpose venues where various organisations and artists in residence will enrich Hong Kong’s cultural life through collaborative programmes, exhibitions, events and performances.
+Its 16 heritage buildings, two new buildings and outdoor spaces offer multi-purpose venues where various organisations and artists in residence can enrich Hong Kong’s cultural life through collaborative programmes, exhibitions, events and performances.

-Operating on a not-for-profit model on the site, Tai Kwun – Centre for Heritage and Arts will showcase the best in film, photography, music, performance, design, culture and heritage from Hong Kong, the region and the world.
+Operating on a not-for-profit model on the site, Tai Kwun – Centre for Heritage and Arts showcases the best in film, photography, music, performance, design, culture and heritage from Hong Kong, the region and the world.

-A changing programme of artists-in-residence working in different media, exhibitions, performances and events will animate the site which will have a large public projection screen and performance area under the new multi-purpose hall.
+A changing programme of artists-in-residence working in different media, exhibitions, performances and events animates the site which includes a large public projection screen and performance area under the new multi-purpose hall.

-The site will also feature a selection of restaurants and shops that offer culturally meaningful experiences.
-Income from these establishments will contribute to the maintenance and sustainability of the site.
+The site also features a selection of restaurants and shops that offer culturally meaningful experiences.
+Income from these establishments contribute to the maintenance and sustainability of the site.

-The former Central Police Station, the Central Magistracy and the Victoria Prison listed as Declared Monuments.
+The former Central Police Station, the Central Magistracy and the Victoria Prison were listed as Declared Monuments.

 The Central Police Station compound was fully decommissioned.

-Herzog & de Meuron appointed by The Hong Kong Jockey Club to work on a design proposal for the revitalisation of the Central Police Station — Concept design work started.
+Herzog & de Meuron was appointed by The Hong Kong Jockey Club to work on a design proposal for the revitalisation of the Central Police Station; concept design work started.

 The Government of Hong Kong SAR and The Hong Kong Jockey Club announced a not-for-profit plan to fund the revitalisation of the Central Police Station compound.

-Purcell Miller Tritton (renamed as Purcell) appointed as Conservation Architect.
+Purcell Miller Tritton (renamed Purcell) was appointed as Conservation Architect.